samuelsonric/PolynomialOptimization.jl/docs/src/reference.md

 ## Lancelot
 `PolynomialOptimization` provides an interface to LANCELOT.
 This is only temporary, as the GALAHAD developers are developing Julia interfaces themselves (in fact, this is already there - but LANCELOT is the only part that not even has a C interface).
+To use this interface, make sure [`GALAHAD.jl`](https://github.com/ralna/GALAHAD/tree/master/GALAHAD.jl) is loaded.
 ```@docs
 LANCELOT_simple
 ```